 As a side note, our friends at Cohen, Hochman & Allen have had several hearings by phone over the past week – if you have any questions about the details of the process, let us know & we’ll get you in touch with them.

 Additionally, as of March 19th, OATH is staying defaults and will reschedule hearings for individuals who did not appear for scheduled hearings.
+This means no respondent will be found in violation for failure to appear at a hearing during this time.

 Log into your SiteCompli account and view your Calendar to ensure your upcoming hearings are rescheduled as needed.